 With their extensive experience, Dr. Shah has been able to accurately determine which types of breast implants serve his patients best.
-Although each patient's case is different and requires careful consideration, Dr. Shah has specific types of types of breast implants they have found to provide more exceptional results in most instances.
+Although each patient's case is different and requires careful consideration, Dr. Shah has specific types of breast implants they have found to provide more exceptional results in most instances.

 Round vs. Anatomic

 It sounds like common sense that if you want to enlarge your breasts, then you should use an implant that is shaped like a breast.
 Unfortunately, it is not that simple.
-Anatomical (teardrop shaped) breast implants sound great for breast augmentation, but they have one major problem: they can turn upside down.
-This results in an upside down appearing breast.
+Anatomical (teardrop-shaped) breast implants sound great for breast augmentation, but they have one major problem: they can turn upside down.
+This results in an upside-down appearing breast.

-Round breast implants sound like they would give you an unnatural looking breast, but it is Dr. Shah's opinion that they do not.
+Round breast implants sound like they would give you an unnatural-looking breast, but it is Dr. Shah's opinion that they do not.
 That's because gravity pushes more of the saline or silicone to the bottom, making the breast look more natural.
 Also, round breast implants will always remain in the correct position.

-Whether a patient opts for silicone gel or saline breast implants offered at our Columbus practice, Dr. Bivik Shah uses round shaped breast implants for breast augmentation surgery to ensure the best results.
+Whether a patient opts for silicone gel or saline breast implants offered at our Columbus practice, Dr. Bivik Shah uses round-shaped breast implants for breast augmentation surgery to ensure the best results.